|

 stakeholders in Water Management & usage in Bangalore City, to address

-the problems faced by the consumer of Water resources. c.
+the problems faced by the consumer of Water resources.

 To launch a series of Awareness Programmes on the scarcity value of